What’s a big difference between amateur portraits and professional portraits?

 To refine the selection, I can use the Quick Selection Tool which I choose from the toolbox on the left.

 Simply drag the tool around areas you want to include in the selection.
-Hold down the Alt key while dragging to remove areas you don’t want.
+Hold down the Alt or Option key while dragging to remove areas you don’t want.

 Step 2: Select the Background